Data Processing Agreement

 7. Personal Data Breach

-TrakSolv will notify the Customer without undue delay after becoming aware of a personal data breach affecting Customer data, and will provide information reasonably available to help the Customer meet its own notification obligations.
+TrakSolv will notify the Customer without undue delay, and in any event within 72 hours, after becoming aware of a personal data breach affecting Customer data.
+The notification will describe, to the extent then known, the nature of the breach, the categories and approximate number of data subjects and records affected, the likely consequences, and the measures taken or proposed to address it.
+TrakSolv will provide information reasonably available to help the Customer meet its own notification obligations and will not make statements attributing fault on the Customer’s behalf.

 8. International Transfers